 Your i ndividual profile 1.
 People & Roles: Please provide some information on your personal background (e.g. where you grew up, what courses you have followed, hobbies, personality traits).
 2. People & Roles: What are your preferred working styles, particularly in relation to teamwork?
 3. Goals: What do you consider the criteria/elements of a perfect team?
 4. Personal Goals: What aspect of your personal agenda would you like to open up? (examples: availability conflict during certain period, motive for joining Honours etc) 5.
 Purpose: Why did you prefer this particular Challenge topic?
-What expertise and knowledge can you J. see that might be of use here? see that highe se of ase here.
-Character & Accets What strongths do you have that can contain to to the functioning of your ь.
-Strengths & Assets: What strengths do you have that can contribute to the functioning of your Honours+ group?
-7. Needs & Expectations: What do you need from the team to improve/optimise your individual contribution?
+What expertise and knowledge can you see that might be of use here?
+6. Strengths & Assets: What strengths do you have that can contribute to the functioning of your Honours+ group?
+7 Needs 9 Eymostations: What do you need from the team to improve (antimics your individual /.
+Needs & Expectations: What do you need from the team to improve/optimise your individual contribution?
+CONTRIBUTION:

 8. Weaknesses & Development areas: What aspect of personal development would you like to work on during Honours+?
 9. Weaknesses & Development areas: What do you feel your team members or Supervisor should know about you?
-Yo ur e xpectations regarding the team 1. als: What would you ideally like to achieve as a team in this project?
+Yo ur e. xpectations regarding the team 1. als: What would you ideally like to achieve as a team in this project?
 2. ues: What are values that you would like to be at the core of your team? (examples: honesty, rela ationships, teamwork, profitability, and passion) 3. pose: What do you feel is the purpose and relevance of your team in this project and potential research que estion?
 4. Ne eds & Expectations: What would make this team successful?
 How is that measured?
 5. Ne eds & Expectations: What would you expect from your team member's work ethic?
 For example, sho wing up on time, indicating when members will miss a meeting, equal contribution, meeting deadlines.

-6. es & Action points: What rules would you introduce as standard in your team with respect to ountability? (examples: how do we address free-riding, what is considered free-riding, how do we hold eac h other accountable) 7.
-Rul es & Action Points: How do you prefer to make decisions in your team, even when working under stre ess?
-8. es & Action Points: How do you prefer to communicate in a team and ensure the Supervisor and team me mbers are updated?
-9. We aknesses & Developments areas: What obstacles for your team do you believe your team might likely ne to face?
+6. D1 es & Action points: What rules would you introduce as standard in your team with respect to 0. ountability? (examples: how do we address free-riding, what is considered free-riding, how do we hold ch other accountable) cac 7. es & Action Points: How do you prefer to make decisions in your team, even when working under stre ess?
+8. Rul es & Action Points: How do you prefer to communicate in a team and ensure the Supervisor and team J. mbers are updated?
+9. We aknesses & Developments areas: What obstacles for your team do you believe your team might likely con ne to face?